Updated: Nov 27, 2020

-Proper space planning will support a more conducive office environment, where a motivated workforce essentially leads to higher levels of business productivity.
+Proper space planning will support a more conductive office environment, where a motivated workforce essentially leads to higher level of business productivity.

 Planning and utilisation of office space

-Before coming up with an office layout, you need to first identify the available capacity of the floor plan.
+Before coming up with an office layout, you need to first identify capacity of the floor plan.
 In other words, the number of personnel your office space can accommodate.